-Russell-Silver syndrome is a disorder present at birth involving poor growth.
-One side of the body also will appear to be larger than the other.
+Russell-Silver syndrome (RSS) is a disorder present at birth involving poor growth.
+One side of the body may also appear to be larger than the other.

 One in 10 children with this syndrome has a problem involving chromosome 7.
 In other people with the syndrome, it may affect chromosome 11.